Institutions must be held accountable for failing to protect children who have suffered institutional abuse whilst in their care.

 As you can see based on the questions and answers above, navigating through the various options available to survivors of institutional abuse can be a very confusing and stressful process.
 An experienced personal injury lawyer will assist you through whichever option is best for you, based on your individual circumstances and needs.

 There are several avenues for seeking compensation for institutional sexual abuse, such as the Redress Scheme, victims of crime compensation and/or by seeking legal advice about a bringing a common law damages claim.
-Here’s how we can help:
+Here’s how our Institutional Abuse lawyers can help:

 - We can advise you of your legal rights and entitlements in relation to historical institutional abuse (suffered by you, or a loved one).